docusign/code-examples-php/README.md

 1. A name and email for a signer, and a name and email for a cc recipient.

 ### Installation steps
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 4 and 6 below as they're automatically performed for you.**

 1. Download or clone this repository to your workstation to directory **code-examples-php**
 1. **cd code-examples-php**
 1. Install the dependencies listed in the composer.json file: